UltimateSoftware/surge/CONTRIBUTING.md

 ## **Did you fix a bug or want to submit a new feature?**

-* You will need **write access** to the repository.
-Reach out to the maintainers to have that granted to you.
+* Fork the Surge repository on GitHub.
+You may push any feature branches to your own fork and open pull requests against the main repository from there.

 * Follow the Code Conventions below as you make your fix.